We use limited cookies

 We use monthly and one-off donations to cover the staff and other costs of researching potential cases, developing and progressing our litigation, keeping our donors and supporters updated and communicating more widely about our work, ensuring that our finances are well-managed and controlled and running our organisation.
 Case-specific donations are used to cover the costs of the relevant litigation, with a modest contribution towards our ongoing core costs.
 Any case funds remaining after all the litigation costs have been covered are used in accordance with the case details published.

 Good Law Project is committed to treating its employees fairly, stewarding to the best of its ability the funds generously given by our supporters and operating with transparency.
-In line with the above, and in recognition of the exceptional cost of living crisis which impacts our team as well as our supporters, we have decided to bring forward our annual pay review.
-Salaries for the Good Law Project team will therefore be increased in July 2022, rather than October 2022.
+In 2022, the annual pay review was brought forward from October to July that year.
+Given that the cost of living crisis continues to create a significant impact across society, we decided that the annual pay award for 2023 would again be implemented in July.

-We have conducted extensive market analysis of pay awards and will be making increases of between 4% and 6%, prioritising for higher increases staff who are at the lower end of our pay scale.
-In addition to the above, we will also be making a flat rate, one-off exceptional cost of living payment to all team members.
-We believe the above represents a fair, sensible and simple approach, in line with our organisation’s values and our commitment to ensuring that our supporters’ donations are well stewarded.
+Again, for 2023, we have conducted extensive market analysis of national pay awards and have taken into account the current and projected financial climate, and have made increases of between 5% and 10%, prioritising higher increases for staff at the lower end of our payscale.
+We have focused on increasing salaries rather than awarding any one-off payments this year.
+We believe the above represents a fair, sensible and simple approach, in line with the values of Good Law Project, and our commitment to ensuring our supporters’ donations are well stewarded.

-We thank all who continue to support Good Law Project: your donations are particularly appreciated at what we know are difficult times for many.
+We thank all who continue to support Good Law Project: your donations are particularly appreciated at what we know remain difficult times for many.

 Good Law Project only exists thanks to donations from people across the UK.
 We are incredibly grateful to all of our supporters, without whom our work would not be possible.